-I’ve noticed there have been a lot of questions in my inbox lately about whether or not the downloads I recommend are safe.
+I’ve noticed many questions in my inbox lately about whether or not the downloads I recommend are safe.
 The answer is yes.
-Before recommending anything to Komando.com readers we test them rigorously.
+Before recommending anything to Komando.com readers, we test them rigorously.

-But there are other sites that may not, which is why you need to be careful.
+But other sites may not, so you need to be careful.
 It’s easy to be careless when downloading files and free programs from the web since all it takes is a few clicks, but those clicks may lead you to something you are not expecting.
 Tap or click here for questions to ask yourself before clicking any links.

 1. You download apps from unknown sources